francislewis/no-build-blog/content.md

 ##How it works
-Everything wriiten on this site is written in [markdown](https://daringfireball.net/projects/markdown/).
+Everything written on this site is written in [markdown](https://daringfireball.net/projects/markdown/).
 This makes it easy for anybody to write it.
 To write it you may find these resources useful

 1. [Cheatsheet](https://help.github.com/articles/markdown-basics/)